AJ Styles: TNA World Heavyweight Champion (2009–2010)

 On the August 20 episode of Impact!, Styles was talked out of retiring by Sting, who said he had chosen Styles to carry the torch after him.
-At No Surrender, Styles won the TNA World Heavyweight Championship in a five-way match against Matt Morgan, Sting, Hernandez and defending champion Kurt Angle.
-At Bound for Glory, Styles retained the title against Sting, ending his undefeated streak at Bound for Glory in the process.
-Styles was mysteriously attacked by an anonymous assailant backstage leading him to believe it was Samoa Joe or Christopher Daniels, both of whom he faced the following month at Turning Point to retain the TNA World Heavyweight Championship.
-Styles continued to successfully defend the title against Desmond Wolfe on the December 10 episode of Impact!, against Daniels at Final Resolution, against Angle on the January 4, 2010, episode of Impact! and against Tomko, who had been revealed as his mystery attacker, on the January 14 episode of Impact!.
+At No Surrender on September 20, Styles won the TNA World Heavyweight Championship in a five-way match against Matt Morgan, Sting, Hernandez and defending champion Kurt Angle.
+At Bound for Glory on October 18, Styles retained the title against Sting, ending his undefeated streak at Bound for Glory in the process.
+Styles was mysteriously attacked by an anonymous assailant backstage leading him to believe it was Samoa Joe or Christopher Daniels, both of whom he faced the following month at Turning Point on November 15 to retain the TNA World Heavyweight Championship.
+Styles continued to successfully defend the title against Desmond Wolfe on the December 10 episode of Impact!, against Daniels at Final Resolution on December 20, against Angle on the January 4, 2010, episode of Impact! and against Tomko, who had been revealed as his mystery attacker, on the January 14 episode of Impact!.

-At Genesis, Styles turned into a villain and defeated Angle in a Last Chance match to again retain the championship with assistance from Ric Flair.
+At Genesis on January 17, Styles defeated Angle in a Last Chance match to again retain the championship with assistance from Ric Flair, turning heel in the process.
 On the January 21 episode of Impact!, Flair announced that he had aligned himself with Styles and christened Styles "The New Nature Boy", but on the same episode Hulk Hogan announced a Genesis rematch, where if Flair were to interfere, Styles would be stripped of the title and awarded to Angle.
 During the match, Angle applied his signature move, the ankle lock, on Styles, who reversed it and applied the same move to Angle, when suddenly referee Earl Hebner, paid off by Flair, called for the bell although Angle did not submit.
-At Against All Odds, Styles retained the title against Samoa Joe, with help from Flair, in a match refereed by Eric Bischoff.
+At Against All Odds on February 14, Styles retained the title against Samoa Joe, with help from Flair, in a match refereed by Eric Bischoff.
 On the March 8 episode of Impact!, Styles teamed up with Ric Flair in a tag team match, in a losing effort against Abyss and Hulk Hogan.
-Styles defended the title against Abyss at Destination X in a match that went to no contest after Abyss hit Styles with a chokeslam through the ring.
-At Lockdown, Styles successfully defended the title against D'Angelo Dinero in a steel cage match.
+Styles defended the title against Abyss at Destination X on March 21 in a match that went to no contest after Abyss hit Styles with a chokeslam through the ring.
+At Lockdown on April 18, Styles successfully defended the title against D'Angelo Dinero in a steel cage match.
 The following day on Impact!, Styles dropped the TNA World Heavyweight Championship to Rob Van Dam, ending his reign at a then-record 211 days.
-Styles faced Van Dam in a rematch at Sacrifice, but was defeated again.
+Styles faced Van Dam in a rematch at Sacrifice on May 16, but was defeated again.